Did you know that your 2007 George Washington dollar coins may be worth several hundred dollars?

 As these dollar coins pay homage to U.S. presidents in the order that each was commander in chief, George Washington was the first to be memorialized in the series.

-There are also the “S” mintmarked proof versions sold to coin collectors in proof sets.
+In addition, there are the “S” mintmarked proof versions sold to coin collectors in proof sets.
 These, too, are numerous and quite common — with a mintage of 3,965,989.

 However, several interesting varieties did turn up for the George Washington dollars…